MarioPasc/MarioPasc/README.md

 # Mario Pascual González

-**Bioinformatics BSc** | **Computer Vision Researcher** | **Biomedical Imaging**
+**Bioinformatics BSc**

 ---

 ## Research Profile

-I am a Bioinformatics undergraduate student at the University of Málaga (UMA), Spain, and a Research Assistant at the Computational Intelligence and Image Analysis laboratory.
-My research focuses on the application of deep learning and computer vision methodologies to medical imaging analysis, with particular emphasis on angiography imaging and multimodal neuroimaging using Magnetic Resonance Imaging (MRI).
+I am a Bioinformatics undergraduate student at the University of Málaga (UMA), Spain, and an Undergrate Research Fellow at the Computational Intelligence and Image Analysis laboratory.
+My research focuses on the application of deep learning and computer vision methodologies to medical imaging analysis.

-**Research Areas:**
-- Deep Learning for Medical Image Analysis
-- Computer Vision in Coronary Angiography
-- Multimodal Neuroimaging Processing and Segmentation
-- Hyperparameter Optimization for Object Detection Models
-- Recurrence Quantification Analysis in Neurophysiological Signals

 **Technical Expertise:**
-Python, PyTorch, Scikit-Image, Scikit-Learn, Deep Learning Frameworks
+Python, PyTorch, Scikit-Image, Scikit-Learn

 **Academic Objectives:**
-Pursuing doctoral studies in Neurocomputation and Biomedical Imaging, with focus on advancing computational methods for clinical decision support systems.
+Pursuing doctoral studies in Neurocomputation and Biomedical Imaging.

 **Additional Research Interests:**
-Mathematical foundations of machine learning, probabilistic machine learning, single-cell genomics analysis, fluorescence microscopy imaging
+Mathematical foundations of machine learning, probabilistic machine learning, diffusion models.

 ## Research Projects